ssantichaivekin/prolog-grader/Readme.md

 When designing a test case, it is best to only **use only true-false tests and use only one test per file**.
 True-false tests are better than enumeration (using forall predicate) tests.
 This is because the order of enumeration is not guaranteed in prolog.
+When you use `writeln` to print and test other things, make sure you know what you are doing.
 Our grader script ignores whitespace mismataches **but care about the order in which things occur**.
 A student will get a +1 score if they pass one test file.
 So if you write every tests in one file, then a student will either get a score of 0 or 1.